tailflow/laravel-orion/README.md

 ## Introduction

-Laravel Orion allows you to build a fully featured REST API based on your Eloquent models and relationships with simplicity of Laravel as you love it.
+Orion for Laravel allows you to build a fully featured REST API based on your Eloquent models and relationships with simplicity of Laravel as you love it.

 ## Documentation

-Documentation for Laravel Orion can be found on the [website](https://tailflow.github.io/laravel-orion-docs/).
+Documentation can be found on the [website](https://orion.tailflow.org).

 ## Supported By